Overview – Diagnostic Radiology

 - Pediatric Radiology

-The UM Radiology Fellowships intend to comply with the SCARD timeline for fellowship interviews and offers in 2019 for the 2021-2022 academic year, meaning that there will be no formal interviews or offers until 12/1/19.
+The UM Radiology Fellowships intend to comply with the SCARD timeline for fellowship interviews and offers in 2020 for the 2022-2023 academic year.
 Internal candidates, international candidates, military candidates, and spouses are excluded from the embargo date timeline.

 This is a major change and we hope that it achieves the laudable goals of improving the process for our future fellows and colleagues.
 Its success will depend on open communication and transparency—we want to hear from our applicants!
 In particular, applicants who are caught in the transition between programs on the SCARD timeline and those with individual timelines should not hesitate to contact us.